strategineer/personal-website/source/projects/2017-05-18-Mages-of-Mystralia.html.markdown

 is_important: true
 blurb: Zelda-like action adventure game with an innovative spellcasting system on PC, PS4 and Xbox One.
 ---
-- Gameplay programming.
-- Multiplatform development including generic port infrastructure/support and optimization for the PS4 and Xbox One ports.
-- UI (3D, effects, support for controller and keyboard and mouse, etc.).
-- Tools (cheats, real-time debugging, editor tools, etc.).
-- API integration and build automation for PC, PS4, Xbox One, Steam, GOG, Twitch, etc.

-I worked at Borealys Games, an independent video game studio, from May 2016 until November 2018.
+I worked at Borealys Games, an independent video game studio, from May 2016 until November 2017.
 I mostly worked on Mages of Mystralia but I also worked on other unannounced/cancelled projects.

 We were two/three programmers working on Mages of Mystralia ([Anthony Demange](https://www.linkedin.com/in/anthonydemange/) as lead programmer and [Vincent Bilodeau](https://www.linkedin.com/in/vincentbilodeau/) as graphics programmer).

 On Mages of Mystralia, I touched almost everything given the small size of the team but I focused specifically on these parts of the game:
+- Responsible for multiplatform development; worked on infrastructure and optimization for PS4 and Xbox One ports.
+- Responsible for API integration and build automation for PC, PS4, Xbox One et Steam.
+- Developed UI using 3D effects and supporting controller, keyboard and mouse.
+- Developed several gameplay systems.
+- Developed editor and real-time debugging tools.